International Aid, Relief, and Humanitarian Assistance

-Turning back to Guatemala as a case example, the country is one of the most violent in the Western Hemisphere.
+Guatemala, Honduras, and El Salvador became some of the most violent countries in the world.
 The problem is most apparent in violence against women, which is so severe that the term femicide is used to describe the killing of women by men simply because they are women (Guatemala Human Rights Commission/USA, 2009a).
-It is estimated that at least two women in the country die each day as a result of femicide, and countless others live with domestic violence assaults and rape (Guatemala Human Rights Commission/USA, 2009b).
+In Guatemala, it was estimated that at least two women in the country die each day as a result of femicide, and countless others live with domestic violence assaults and rape (Guatemala Human Rights Commission/USA, 2009b).
 A lawless environment—called impunity—fails to adequately respond, creating a sense of chaos in communities that are often run by gangs or other criminals, especially in urban areas (Costantino, 2006; Myrna Mack Foundation, 2009; Sanford, 2008).
-All of this combines or intersects in a manner that paralyzes development, and the condition itself is caused by under-development of civil society, discrimination, and extreme poverty as previously outlined.
+All of this combines or intersects in a manner that paralyzes development, and the condition itself is caused by underdevelopment of civil society, discrimination, and extreme poverty, as previously outlined.
 Approaches addressing immediate problems of violence and long-term development are often based on community practice strategies that are common in social work (Gamble & Weil, 2009).

-Civil society reform initiatives in Guatemala challenge the larger systems of inequality and oppression through concerted efforts to promote women in development projects and through development of empowerment models that typically focus on economic opportunity, such as small business enterprises (Rights Action, n.d.).
-Institutional approaches have typically focused on professional development, such as training of lawyers and judges, and the implementation of community-based strategies, like training of police (American Bar Association, n.d.).
-In Guatemala, Fundación Sobrevivientes (Survivor’s Foundation) is an example of a local NGO that receives funding from a variety of national and international sources to include private donations and humanitarian assistance organizations.
-The Survivor’s Foundation provides legal representation services and psychosocial support to women and children whose rights have been violated while ensuring support to survivors engaged in advocacy work and media outreach to address violence against women, human trafficking and child abuse, and an end to government corruption and impunity (Fundación Sobrevivientes, 2016).
-In 2016 alone, this nonprofit organization handled 2,264 new cases related to violence against women and children and assisted an additional 1,033 persons with related concerns, such as labor, land and heritage issues, and provided a total of 11,747 follow-up services (Fundación Sobrevivientes, 2016).
-Focus now turns more broadly to the concept of international social work.
+In Guatemala, civil society challenged the larger systems of inequality and oppression through concerted efforts to promote women in development projects and through development of empowerment models that typically focus on economic opportunity, such as small business enterprises (Rights Action, n.d.).
+Institutional approaches have typically focused on professional development, such as training of lawyers and judges, and the implementation of community-based strategies, such as training of police (American Bar Association, n.d.).
+In Guatemala, Fundación Sobrevivientes (Survivor’s Foundation) is an example of a local nongovernmental organization that receives funding from a variety of national and international sources to include private donations and humanitarian assistance organizations.
+The Survivor’s Foundation provides legal representation services and psychosocial support to women and children whose rights have been violated, while ensuring support to survivors engaged in advocacy work and media outreach to address violence against women, human trafficking, and child abuse and an end to government corruption and impunity (Fundación Sobrevivientes, 2016).
+The work of this and other civil society organizations in Guatemala to improve the ecology for vulnerable populations is now more critical than ever as the country is facing increased challenges with climate change and a vicious cycle of population emigration, deportation, reintegration, and remigration (Monico & Pitts, 2021).
+The focus of this article now turns more broadly to the concept of international social work.

 Role of the Social Workers in Humanitarian Assistance: The Case of Refugees in Jordan